-The table shows the Chairman of the Board/CEO, the member of the Management Board until 10th February 2009, and the Senior Executive Directors.
+The table shows the Chairman of the Board/CEO, the member of the Management Board until 10 February 2009, and the Senior Executive Directors.

-yment tract mentary on Plan effection of technological effection of technolo or Benefits vely or due in the erminating og function • ete Clause nent Executive/Corporate Officer YES NO YES NO YES NO YES NO Thierry Breton Chairman of the Management Board 16 Nov 2008 - 10 Feb 2009 Chairman/CEO 10 Feb 2009 - present NO YES NO NO Charles Dehelly Senior Executive Vice President of Operations 1 Dec 2008 - present YES YES NO NO Gilles Grapinet Senior Executive Vice President in charge of Global Functions 22 Dec 2008 - present YES YES NO NO Eric Guilhou Management Board Member Jan 2006 - 10 Feb 2009 YES NO () NO NO
+oloyment Contract olementary nsion Plan or pote ir or Benefits effectively intially due in the event erminating og function Non-Comp ete Clause payment Executive/Corporate Officer YES NO YES NO YES NO YES NO Thierry Breton Chairman of the Management Board NO YES NO NO 16 Nov.
+2008 - 10 Feb.
+2009 Chairman/CEO 10 Feb.
+2009 - present Charles Dehelly Senior Executive Vice President of Operations 1 Dec.
+2008 - present YES YES NO NO Gilles Grapinet Senior Executive Vice President in charge of Global Functions 22 Dec.
+2008 - present YES YES NO NO Eric Guilhou Management Board Member Jan.
+2006 - 10 Feb.
+2009 YES NO () NO NO

 Thierry Breton does not have an employment contract and will not receive any severance payment at the end of his mandate.
-The terms of the supplementary pension plan are described in 24.5.7 "Compliance of global executive compensation with AFEP/MEDEF recommendations".
+The terms of the supplementary pension plan are described in 24.5.7 "Compliance of global executive compensation with Afep-Medef recommendations".

 Thierry Breton will not receive compensation related to a non-compete clause.

-(\) As of 30th September 2009, Eric Guilhou is no longer employed by the Group.
+(\) As of 30 September 2009, Eric Guilhou is no longer employed by the Group.
 He has therefore lost the entire additional pension plan benefit.

-24.5.6 Global comparative compensation to executive directors (2006 - 2009)
+24.5.6 Comparative of global compensation for executive directors (2006-2009)

 The Supervisory Board ensured that the theoretical global compensation of the Chairman of the Board/Chief Executive Officer, Thierry Breton, is less than or equal to that of its predecessors, both in total cash compensation and in total annualized compensation including long term incentives, all the while incorporating different implementation principles and in accordance with the objectives assigned to management by the Board.
 This data is presented in the tables below: